arrow-kt/arrow-website/content/docs/learn/quickstart/compose.md

 Although every application is unique, a common scenario in interactive applications involve having a "success state" and an "error state".
 For example, correctly loading the user data, or encountering a problem with connection or authentication.
-Instead of rolling your own types, Arrow (and our sibling library [Quiver](https://cashapp.github.io/quiver/)) provide out-of-the-box solutions:
+Instead of rolling out your own types, Arrow (and our sibling library [Quiver](https://cashapp.github.io/quiver/)) provide out-of-the-box solutions: